SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_7880DM4-LB-IP.md

 ## Usage

-This driver displays information about the Frame Controller (**Evertz 7800-FC**) and the inserted cards.
+This connector displays information about the Frame Controller (**Evertz 7800-FC**) and the inserted cards.

 ### General